 Wednesdays and Saturdays May through October 7am to 1pm.

 Bring your blanket and plan for a picnic, after shopping for fresh produce and foods - and even some ready-to-eat specialties - at this bustling market right by the zoo.

 600 E. Grand Ave., Chicago

-Enjoy a spectacular Fireworks display at Navy Pier every Wednesday at 9:30pm and Saturday at 10:15pm through September 2.
-And be sure to check the schedule for additional shows added throughout the year.
+Enjoy a spectacular Fireworks display at Navy Pier every Wednesday at 9:30pm and Saturday at 10:15pm through September 1.
+The biweekly Aon Summer Fireworks shows occur on Wednesdays and Saturdays throughout the summer, from Memorial Day through Labor Day.
+Be sure to check the schedule for additional shows added throughout the year.